zsh-users/fizsh/README.md

     Making install in src
     ...

+    user@localmachine$ fizsh
-    user@localmachine$ fizsh # or fizsh -r if you installed fizsh previously and you want to update its configuration file Welcome to fizsh, the friendly interactive zshell Type man fizsh for instructions on how to use fizsh user@localmachine /p/t/f/fizsh-1.0.2>
+    Welcome to fizsh, the friendly interactive zshell Type man fizsh for instructions on how to use fizsh

+    You are running fizsh version 1.0.3 now.

+    You may type fizsh-upgrade to upgrade to the latest version available on the internet.

+    You may later type fizsh-reinstall to revert to version 1.0.3 again.

+    user@localmachine /p/t/f/fizsh-dev>

 Users on Debian based systems can install the latest binary package from [Sourceforge][1]:

-    user@localmachine$ wget --no-check-certificate --output-document=fizsh_1.0.2-1_all.deb "https://downloads.sourceforge.net/project/fizsh/fizsh_1.0.2-1_all.deb?r=&ts=1294513167&use_mirror=garr"
+    user@localmachine$ wget --no-check-certificate --output-document=fizsh_1.0.3-1_all.deb "https://downloads.sourceforge.net/project/fizsh/fizsh_1.0.3-1_all.deb?r=&ts=1294513167&use_mirror=garr"

-    user@localmachine$ sudo dpkg -i ./fizsh_1.0.2-1_all.deb
+    user@localmachine$ sudo dpkg -i ./fizsh_1.0.3-1_all.deb
     Selecting previously deselected package fizsh.
     ...

+    user@localmachine$ fizsh
-    user@localmachine$ fizsh # or "fizsh -r" if you installed fizsh previously and you want to update its configuration file Welcome to fizsh, the friendly interactive zshell Type man fizsh for instructions on how to use fizsh user@localmachine ~/p/t/current_dir>
+    Welcome to fizsh, the friendly interactive zshell Type man fizsh for instructions on how to use fizsh user@localmachine ~/p/t/current_dir>